haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2022/index.md

 This will align all clusters on chain A (PolIII-core), maximizing the differences in the orientation of the other chains.
 Be patient as given the size of the system this might take a bit of time...

+__Note__: You can also open in PyMol a session in which the models have already been fitted.
+Open for this the `strategy1-clusters.pse` file found in the `docking/strategy1_RNA-PolIII-core-C82-C34-C31pept_summary` directory

 <a class="prompt prompt-question">
 Examine the various clusters.
 Compare the orientation of each domain (C82,C34_wHTH1, C34_wHTH2 and C31).
 How does their orientation differ between the various clusters?